diodesmelts/BlueWhale/README.md

    - Configure your database settings
    - Use the provided connection string in your web service env vars

-### Why Docker?
+### Why This Approach Works

-Using Docker for deployment provides several benefits:
+Our custom deployment script provides several benefits:
-- Consistent build environment across all platforms
+- Multiple fallback mechanisms if primary build tools fail
-- Eliminates "command not found" errors by packaging all dependencies
+- Detailed error reporting for debugging
-- Isolates the application for better security
+- Automatic recovery from common build failures
-- Simplifies environment configuration
+- Compatibility with Render's Node environment

 ### Troubleshooting Deployment Issues

 If you encounter build issues:

 1. **Check build logs** in the Render dashboard
-2. **Verify Docker is building correctly**
+2. **Verify the custom build script** is being executed properly
 3. **Ensure all environment variables** are correctly set
 4. **Check database connection** if the app builds but fails at runtime